Click Here to Apply Online

 - High school diploma or GED

-- a valid driver’s license and acceptable driving record
+- Valid driver’s license and acceptable driving record

 Provide support to adults with developmental disabilities involved in light assembly-line production activities.
 Act as a role model by reinforcing appropriate social and work behavior and document progress of workers supported.